Employer Policies and Labour Law

 This course will lay the foundation for your understanding of employer policies and their relationship to labour law.
 We will look at when employer policies are permitted and when they are not, when policies should be challenged, and what legal tests a policy will need to pass in order to hold up in arbitration.
 We will learn the “KVP test” utilized by arbitrators and look at more recent developments in case law.

-Melissa (she/her) provides practical advice and cost-effective advocacy to unions regarding a wide variety of labour matters including discipline and discharge, collective agreement interpretation, policy grievances, organizing efforts, and unfair labour practice disputes.
-Melissa has appeared before the Human Rights Commission , the BC Labour Relations Board, and in federal and provincial grievance arbitrations.
+Melissa VanderHouwen (she/her) provide practical advice and cost-effective advocacy to unions regarding a wide variety of labour matters including discipline and discharge, collective agreement interpretation, policy grievances, organizing efforts, and unfair labour practice disputes.
+She has a particular interest in advising and advocating for unions and individuals on a variety of human rights issues.
+She has appeared before the BC Supreme Court and Court of Appeal, the BC Human Rights Tribunal, the Canadian Human Rights Commission, the BC Labour Relations Board, and in federal and provincial grievance arbitrations.